 - Office hours (TA or instructor) are a great resource if you are stuck on a problem or otherwise struggling. - This course has a Piazza page; please take advantage of it.
-If your question would contain code, solutions, or hints, please make the post private. - There are no restrictions on using resources from the course (course textbook, lectures, lecture notes, course website, etc.). - You may use past exams from this course as study aids.
-They are publicly available from the course websites from prior quarters.
+If your question would contain code, solutions, or hints, please make the post private. - There are no restrictions on using resources from the course (course textbook, lectures, lecture notes, course website, etc.). - There are no restrictions on studying for exams with other students.